What is a VPS? Virtual Private Server Explained for Beginners

 VPS Security Basics

-Since you have root access, security is your responsibility:
+Since you have root access, security is your responsibility (see our full VPS security guide for details):

 - Use SSH keys — Disable password login